rishav-ism/Kaggle-Covid-Open-Research-Dataset-/README.md

 # Kaggle-Covid-Open-Research-Dataset-
-This a notebook showing how can we use data science to extract answers to various covid related research papers.
+This a notebook showing how can we use data science to extract answers to various important questions using covid related research papers.